trisuaso/reva/book/src/template_expansion.md

-When you add `#[derive(Template)]` and `#[template(...)]` on your type, the `Template` derive proc-macro will then generate an implementation of the `askama::Template` trait which will be a Rust version of the template.
+When you add `#[derive(Template)]` and `#[template(...)]` on your type, the `Template` derive proc-macro will then generate an implementation of the `reva::Template` trait which will be a Rust version of the template.

-It will also implement the `std::fmt::Display` trait on your type which will internally call the `askama::Template` trait.
+It will also implement the `std::fmt::Display` trait on your type which will internally call the `reva::Template` trait.

 Let's take a small example: